davelovemartin/davelovemartin.com/README.md

 ## Goal

-Use vectors of handwritten drawings to create interactive data visualisations - have fun and experiment.
+Use vectors of handwritten drawings to create interactive visualisations - have fun and experiment.

 A place to publish lessons learned.